kickchong/eks-tf-githubactions-102024/README.md

 5. Implement basic security measures (e.g., use of IAM roles, security groups, network ACLs).

+6. Set up a simple CloudWatch alarm for cluster metrics

 7. Include a GitHub Actions workflow or GitLab CI/CD pipeline to deploy the infrastructure and application.

 Actions: